LXD uses an image based workflow. It comes with a built-in image store where the user or external tools can import images.

 The user can also request a particular image be kept up to date when manually copying an image from a remote server.

-If a new upstream image update is published and the local LXD has the previous image in its cache when the user requests a new container to be created from it, LXD will use the previous version of the image rather than delay the container creation.
+If a new upstream image update is published and the local LXD has the previous image in its cache when the user requests a new instance to be created from it, LXD will use the previous version of the image rather than delay the instance creation.

 This behavior only happens if the current image is scheduled to be